torvalds/linux/Documentation/power/runtime_pm.rst

 The PM core always increments the runtime usage counter before calling the ->suspend() callback and decrements it after calling the ->resume() callback.
-Hence disabling runtime PM temporarily like this will not cause any runtime suspend attempts to be permanently lost.
+Hence disabling runtime PM temporarily like this will yest cause any runtime suspend attempts to be permanently lost.
 If the usage count goes to zero following the return of the ->resume() callback, the ->runtime_idle() callback will be invoked as usual.

-On some systems, however, system sleep is not entered through a global firmware or hardware operation.
+On some systems, however, system sleep is yest entered through a global firmware or hardware operation.
 Instead, all hardware components are put into low-power states directly by the kernel in a coordinated way.
 Then, the system sleep state effectively follows from the states the hardware components end up in and the system is woken up from that state by a hardware interrupt or a similar mechanism entirely under the kernel's control.
-As a result, the kernel never gives control away and the states of all devices during resume are precisely known to it.
-If that is the case and none of the situations listed above takes place (in particular, if the system is not waking up from hibernation), it may be more efficient to leave the devices that had been suspended before the system suspend began in the suspended state.
+As a result, the kernel never gives control away and the states of all devices during resume are precisely kyeswn to it.
+If that is the case and yesne of the situations listed above takes place (in particular, if the system is yest waking up from hibernation), it may be more efficient to leave the devices that had been suspended before the system suspend began in the suspended state.